 Baldwin Hills Conservancy3.3 Visitor Serving Development and Improvement ProjectsProject Evaluation Criteria TTOJE Prio ritization Value Rating PV1 Project achieves 80001(b)(3)(4) by providing urban recreation and protecting or restoring natural resources.
 3 PV2 Project achieves 80001(b)(5) by providing workforce education and training, contractor, and job opportunities for disadvantaged communities.
 3 PV3 Project achieves 80001(b)(6) by having already obtained all required permits and entitlements.
 1-3 PV4 Project achieves 80001(b)(9) - advances solutions to prevent displacement if a potential unintended consequence associated with the project is an increase in the cost of housing.
 3 PV5 Project achieves three or more actions listed in 80001(b)(8)(A through G).
 3 PV6 Project achieves more than one of the Conservancy's Strategic Objectives.
-3 PV7 Project addresses one or more of the elements of the BH Master Plan 3 Total Prioritization Value 15-21 D .1 - ory Value Rating CV1 The project will provide benefits to multiple values including water, recreation, habitat, and interpretation of natural resources.
+3 PV7 Project addresses one or more of the elements of the BH Master Plan 3 Total Prioritization Value 15-21 D. I - ory Value Rating CV1 The project will provide benefits to multiple values including water, recreation, habitat, and interpretation of natural resources.
 2-4 CV2 The project implements a major component of an existing relevant plan related to a major recreational facility, regional ecosystem restoration, or land protection.
-4 CV3 The project provides a plan or feasibility study to advance cooperative watershed health protection activities or recreation 2 goals important to two or more organizations.
-CV4 1-3 CV4 CV5 goals important to two or more organizations.
-Applicant has a realistic plan for serving disadvantaged 1-3 1-4 goals important to two or more organizations.Applicant has a realistic plan for serving disadvantaged communities upon completion of the improvements.The project uses renewable or non-potable water sources of water, such as reclaimed water, captured stormwater, or other
+4 CV3 The project provides a plan or feasibility study to advance cooperative watershed health protection activities or recreation goals important to two or more organizations.
+2 1-3 CV4 Applicant has a realistic plan for serving disadvantaged communities upon completion of the improvements.
+1-5 CV4 CV5 1-3 communities upon completion of the improvements.
+The project uses renewable or non-potable water sources of water, such as reclaimed water, captured stormwater, or other

 CV8 The project provides a high quality access point for nearby open space, parkland, regional multi-modal trails, or waterway.
 1-3 CV9 The project completes a new, significant link in a regional trail system.
 2-4 CV10 Project adds new trail or recreational resources not available within a 0.5 mile radius.
 4 CV11 The project contains multi-modal accommodations that will benefit hikers, cyclists and equestrians.
 2-3 CV12 The project results in new public access to a natural resource with high interpretive and/or educational value, or enhances existing access.
 2-4 CV13 The project provides interpretive elements that will significantly enhance appreciation and enjoyment of a natural resource.
 2 CV14 The project creates a new venue, or enhances an existing venue , for education and/or interpretation activities that promote natural resources stewardship.
 2-4 CV15 The project alleviates stress on other overburdened recreational resources within a 0.5 mile radius.
 2 CV16 The project provides a new vista point or overlook for a significant scenic viewshed.
 3 CV17 The project adds visitor-serving amenities, accessibility, and public safety improvements to existing parkland.
 3 CV18 Project results in additional uses for users of a wide range of ability levels.
 2-4 CV19 The project is designed to accommodate the needs of users from a variety of cultural and economic backgrounds.
 3 CV20 The project directly abuts and increases the ecosystem function of a protected habitat area and wildlife corridors.
 2 CV21 The project includes restoration, protection or enhancements of a native ecosystem appropriate to the site.
 2-4 CV22 The project employs new or innovative technology or practices.
-1 Total Category Value 46-68 Imple mentation Value Rating IV1 Applicant has proven that implementation of the project is feasible.
+1 Total Category Value 46-68 Imnle mentation Value Rating IV1 Applicant has proven that implementation of the project is feasible.
 3 IV2 Applicant has financial capacity to perform project on a reimbursable basis.
 3 IV3 Applicant, or active project partner, has successfully completed multiple projects of similar size and scope.
 3